-- o 2) the mission of the USFS to manage for balanced recreational uses and recognizing their can be a balanced approach to reduce conflict and - o 3) the willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap and yet reduce long term user conflicts occurring in a high density multi recreational use region of the State. - o 4) a balanced approach will reduce conflict - Local residents are supportive of a more balanced approach to management of recreational uses as indicated by a local survey by the Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
-Land use management should adjust to this current usage. - Incidents of abandoned or "ghost traps" near the areas described will be decreased for the off-trapping seasonal activities.
-Such leftover active traps have been found at the Russian Falls Trailhead and on Williams Beach. - 4: What impact will this change have on wildlife populations?
+- o 3) the willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap and yet reduce long-term user conflicts occurring in a high-density multi-recreational use region of the State. - These regulations, if adopted, would align with the intent of ANILCA as trappers would have considerable opportunity to subsistence trap on federal lands as this regulation would impact a minimal amount of federal land in Unit 7. - Local residents are supportive of a more balanced approach to management of recreational uses as indicated by a local survey by Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
+Land use management should adjust to this current usage. - Incidents of abandoned or "ghost traps" near the areas described will be decreases for the off-trapping seasonal activities.
+Active traps have been found at the Russian Falls trailhead and on Williams Beach after trapping season closed.

+4: What impact will this change have on wildlife populations?